Waldemar Radener: Squadron leader and group commander

 On 17 August 1943, during the Schweinfurt-Regensburg mission, the Gruppenkommandeur (group commander) Galland, was killed in action.
 In consequence, Hauptmann Johannes Naumann was temporarily given command of II.
 Gruppe.
 Naumann had led 6.
 Staffel until then and Radener was chosen as his successor as Staffelkapitän (squadron leader) of the Staffel.
 On 9 September, Oberstleutnant Johannes Seifert was officially appointed Gruppenkommandeur of II.
 Gruppe and Naumann returned to lead his 6.
 Staffel.
+On 27 August, Radener may have shot down Commandant René Mouchotte, commander of the Free French squadron in the RAF No. 341 (G.C.III/2 'Alsace') Squadron.
 Following the integration on 10.
 Staffel into JG 26 on 1 October, 6.
 Staffel was re-designated to 7.
 Staffel.
 The USAAF VIII Bomber Command targeted Ludwigshafen on 30 December.
 That day, Radener claimed his fifth heavy bomber destroyed.

 Radener shot down a P-47 fighter from the 353rd Fighter Group on 11 January 1944.
 This was his 10th aerial victory claim and the combat took place at Backum, near Lingen.
 On 9 February, Radener officially became the Staffelkapitän of 7.
 Staffel when Naumann was transferred again.
 On 18 February 1944, the RAF flew a low-level bombing raid on the Amiens Prison in German-occupied France dubbed Operation Jericho.
 The objective of the raid was to free French Resistance and political prisoners.
 The attack force of nineteen de Havilland Mosquito bombers was escorted by eight Hawker Typhoon fighters from No. 174 Squadron.
 At 11:35, Luftwaffe fighters were scrambled from Grévillers.
 Defending against this attack, Radener was credited with the destruction of a Typhoon, shot down north Amiens.
 His opponent was Flying Officer J. E. Renaud who made a forced landing and was taken prisoner of war.

 On 16 April, Radener was awarded the German Cross in Gold (Deutsches Kreuz in Gold) for 16 aerial victories.
 On 11 May, he downed a Consolidated B-24 Liberator bomber from the 487th Bombardment Group but then accidentally rammed a second B-24 in his Focke-Wulf Fw 190 A-8 (Werknummer 680120—factory number).
 He bailed out with minor injuries while the B-24 returned to England.
 On 15 June, Radener claimed an unconfirmed aerial victory over a USAAF North American P-51 Mustang fighter from the 339th Fighter Group in combat east of Bonneval.
 Shortly after, he was also shot down by another P-51 from the 339th Fighter Group.
 He bailed out but his parachute failed to fully deploy after it got entangled with his Fw 190 A-8 (Werknummer 730934) and suffered injuries on landing keeping him hospitalised until the end of the month.
 During his convalescence, he was temporarily replaced by Leutnant Heinz-Gerhard Vogt as leader of 7.
 Staffel.